gongahkia/wigo/doc/ideas.md

     * it is 1 move to mount and 1 move to dismount the downtown line
     * the downtown line itself is invulnerable to any attacks
     * pieces cannot be attacked while mounting or dismounting the downtown line since that is a war crime
+    * the King cannot ride the downtown line because mrt is for lower SES
 40. spy
     * moves like a knight
     * cannot capture